 Be sure that this manual remains as part of the permanent service record should the vehicle be sold.
-Throughout this guide NOTICES, CAUTIONS, DANGERS and WARNING will be used.
+Throughout this guide NOTICES, CAUTION and WARNING and will be used.

-Observe these NOTICES, CAUTIONS, DANGERS and WARNINGS; be aware that servicing a vehicle requires mechanical skill and a regard for conditions that could be hazardous.
-Improper service or repair may damage the vehicle or render it.
+Observe these NOTICES, CAUTIONS and WARNINGS; be aware that servicing a vehicle requires mechanical skill and a regard for conditions that could be hazardous.
+Improper service or repair may damage the vehicle or render it unsafe.